jzuhone/pyxsim/doc/source/thermal_sources.rst

 However, this model is very customizable.
 There are a number of other optional parameters which can be set:

+* ``binscale``: The scale of the energy binning: "linear" or "log".
+  Default: "linear"
 * ``temperature_field``: The yt field to use as the temperature.
 Must have dimensions of temperature.
 The default is ``("gas", "temperature")``.
 * ``emission_measure_field``: The yt field to use as the emission measure.
 Must have dimensions of number density or per-volume.
 The default is ``("gas", "emission_measure")``.
+* ``h_fraction``: The hydrogen mass fraction.
+If a float, assumes a constant mass fraction of hydrogen throughout.
+If a string or tuple of strings, is taken to be the name of the hydrogen fraction field from yt.
+Defaults to the appropriate value for the chosen abundance table.
 * ``kT_min``: The minimum temperature in units of keV.
 Default is 0.025.
 * ``kT_max``: The maximum temperature in units of keV.
 Default is 64.0.
+* ``max_density``: The maximum mass density of the cells or particles to use when generating photons.
+If a float, the units are assumed to be g/cm**3. can also be a ``YTQuantity`` or a float, string tuple such as ``(5.0e-25, "g/cm**3")`` Default: None, meaning no maximum density.
 * ``method``: The method used to generate the photon energies from the spectrum.
   Either ``"invert_cdf"``,
   which inverts the cumulative distribution function of the spectrum, or